The advice that surrounds gaining confidence in a specific lure or presentation type is straightforward enough:

 Progress – in either area – will lead to happiness.

-This specific trip on October 21st was the one that helped me solidify my personal confidence in soft-body popper topwater lures, and there were several important takeaways that we can all benefit from:
+I’m going to share some notes from an October fishing trip in Illinois.
+This trip helped me solidify my personal confidence in soft-body popper topwater lures, and there were several important takeaways that we can all benefit from:

 - Practice new presentations in the best possible conditions.

 Practice New Presentations in the Best Possible Conditions

 If you want to get better with a topwater – start by practicing in traditional topwater conditions.
 Early morning, late evening, or overcast days can all be a great time to start chunkin’ topwaters – especially during the warmer months.

 Add your email below and we’ll keep you up to date on new articles, videos & events.
 Join us as we continue to work on becoming better anglers – and better men.

 On this particular trip I decided to sneak out in the afternoon because the wind had whipped up something fierce after a morning storm, and I had a feeling this would push the forage around and activate the bass.
 My initial casts targeted the wind-blown bank which quickly proved to be the right choice, but I also made a mistake:

 I took a popper style topwater on a choppy, windy day when I should have probably selected a toad or a buzzbait – something that would make a more consistent disturbance for the fish to track.
 It also happened to be the modified Pop Shad that we discussed previously with the cup removed so it could slide over muck better.
 As a result, I had to shake my rod a ton to create a disturbance that could actually get some attention – unorthodox yes, but it worked.

 (You can really see this before the second fish strikes in the video.)